WHO WE ARE

-The Issues.
-While there is a tremendous focus in the Washington, DC area on various prisoner reentry strategies, DC Project Connect (DCPC), a nonprofit 501 (c)(3) organization, contends that supportive family is one of the most effective reentry strategies for returning citizens (ex-offenders).
+While there is a tremendous focus in the Washington, DC area on various prisoner reentry strategies, DC Project Connect (DCPC) contends that a supportive family is one of the most effective reentry strategies for returning citizens.
 As such, DCPC holds that strong familial ties can help returning citizens to: overcome housing challenges and financial instability, and provide critical resources for their transition.

-Strengthen families by providing social support programs and mentoring for returning citizens; using evidence-based practices and research
+Strengthen families by providing social support programs and mentoring for returning citizens; using evidence-based practices and research.

-Advocate for social justice by collaborating with community partners
+Advocate for social justice by collaborating with community partners.

-Raise awareness about mass incarceration’s adverse effects on families and communities
+Raise awareness about mass incarceration’s adverse effects on families and communities.

 The mission of DC Project Connect is to provide crisis intervention and information resources to families affected by incarceration; we support reentry initiatives that strengthen families.